About Me

 By Mary Louise King

 If that seems like a lot, it is.
-But I hope that, by sharing it, I can help you and others overcome similar challenges and find the path of grace.
+But I hope that, by sharing my story, I can help you and others overcome similar challenges and find the path of grace.

 My path has led me to adopt this motto for my life: Lovely, light living – finding JOY in movement.
-Your path might lead you to a different philosophy, but I hope you can gain some insights by understanding my story.
+Your path might lead you to a different philosophy, but I hope you can gain some insights that inspire, comfort, and reassure you as you dream and ponder your life.
+My hope is that you learn to love yourself and others throughout your journey here on earth, using movement to assist you in finding the JOY life has to offer.

 A good place to start is with the "Innerviews" column the late Sandy Wells wrote for the Charleston Gazette.
 Here is part of what she wrote after interviewing me: